Study techniques are powerful tools to enhance your learning, productivity, and focus. The best part? They make studying more enjoyable!

 10. Mind-Mapping:

-If you wish to create a mind map for any subject or topic, you can readily find pre-made ones on Google.
-However, I recommend either crafting your own mind map or incorporating it into your note-taking process, as this can enhance your creativity.
+If you need a mind map for any subject, you can find pre-made ones on Google.
+However, I recommend creating your own or integrating them into your note-taking process, as this boosts creativity.

-Mind maps can be created in two formats—online, using various tools or applications, and offline, in your physical notebook.
+Mind maps can be created in two formats:

 11. Color-coding your notes: